ytmytm/plus4-tcbm2sd/README.md

 ### Paddle replacement

-** NOTE: I don't own a 1551.
-This circuit should be able to replace original 1551 paddle, but it's untested ***
+**NOTE: I don't own a 1551.
+This circuit should be able to replace original 1551 paddle and work with a real 1551 drive, but it's untested**

 - PLA 251641-3 and 6523T (28 pin triport) integrated into a single CPLD
 - low part count: CPLD, 3.3V voltage regulator and four capacitors